Prof. Dr. Henning Walczak

 4. Applied Methods and model organisms

-Cell culture, immunoprecipitation, western blotting, cell death and viability assays, in-vitro drug screening, in-vivo work with different mouse tumor models, bulk and single cell RNAseq, qPCR, flow cytometry, CrispR/Cas9-mediated genetic alterations
+Flow and mass cytometry, cell culture, immunoprecipitation, western blotting, mass spectrometry, in-vivo work with different mouse tumour models, bulk and single cell RNAseq, different spatial transcriptomic and proteomic methodologies

 5. Desirable skills and qualifications

-- Master degree in Biology, Chemistry, Cell Biology, Biochemistry or equivalent.
+- M.Sc. in Biology, Chemistry, Cell Biology, Biochemistry or equivalent.

-- Knowledge on cell death and inflammation is desirable.
+- Knowledge on cell death, inflammation and or immunity is desirable.

 6. Key publications by the research group